jal004/KeebCompanion/README.md

   <figcaption style="text-align: center; font-style: italic">KeebCollection Home Page</figcaption>
 </figure> -->

-- A mechanical keyboard collection manager that allows users to create, read, update, and delete (CRUD) items to or from a table.
+- A mechanical keyboard collection manager that allows users to create, read, update, and delete (CRUD) items to, or from a table.
 - The application allows users to view the table sorted by specific parameters (price, item type, quantity).
 - Users can also view statistics for the items in the table.
 - <a href="https://github.com/jal004/KeebCompanion/tree/main/KeebCollection" target="_blank">Additional Information</a>